aishwaryamishra/robustest2.0_documentation/source/hubxctest.rst

   * This needs to be done everytime you have a new app build.
   * *Build ID* is the name of the file that you get when you copy the URL to the build.

+Refer to the following link for build upload API

 **3.** Upload the zipped up xctest file to your project and note down the build ID.

   * This needs to be done everytime along with a new app enterprise build.
   * Build ID is the name of the file that you get when you copy the URL to the build.
 Let's refer to this as the *Test Build ID*.

+Refer to the following link for build upload API

 **4.** Get your ACCESS KEY from your profile page in RobusTest.

+Refer to the following link to get help with getting your Access Key

 **5.** Once you have the three pieces of information above, invoke the test using the following API details: